-Sales, other than sales of tangible personal property or telecommunications service, and gross receipts from broadcasting, or the licensing, sale, or other disposition of patents, copyrights, trademarks, and similar items of intangible personal property, are in Illinois as follows:
+Sales, other than sales of tangible personal property or telecommunications service, and gross receipts from broadcasting, or the licensing, sale, or other disposition of patents, copyrights, trademarks, and similar items of intangible personal property, or Illinois lottery winnings or sales proceeds, are in Illinois as follows:

-- sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
-A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the incomeproducing activity is performed inside Illinois rather than outside Illinois, based on performance costs;
+- · sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
+A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the incomeproducing activity is performed inside Illinois rather than outside Illinois, based on performance costs; or - in all other cases, if the services are received in Illinois.